Sponsored

 The wits of tenacious tots and lasses are no match for the kid programs offered by Colorado ski resorts.
 Here are a few things to do with the kids in Colorado in cold-weather months.

-Steamboat Ski Resort has five kids' lifts and a special area for new skiers to roam freely called Rough Rider Basin.
+Steamboat Ski Resort has a handful of kids' lifts and a special area for new skiers to roam freely called Rough Rider Basin.
 For parents who need some time off, Aspen Snowmass Treehouse Kids’ Adventure Center offers childcare services for children ages 4 and under in Colorado-themed, interactive play rooms.
 Plus, the accessible gondolas are so roomy, they'll fit wheelchairs and strollers.

 For wildlife lovers, there are plenty of opportunities to spot furry residents in their natural winter habitats.
 Head to Dowd Junction Elk Viewing Area (near the city of Minturn on Hwy.
 24) to catch hundreds of elk hanging out at their winter range or to State Forest State Park (along County Road 41 in Walden) for a chance to spy on the 600 moose who live there year-round.
 Also, more than 100 bald eagles can be found roosting on the branches of cottonwoods in the wintertime along the South Platte River Trail (on Hwy.
 34 between Fort Morgan and Kersey).